mmarinabans/mmarinabans/README.md

 ---

-*If your product needs to land in markets that don't fit the default playbook — let's talk.*
+*If your product needs to land in markets that don't fit the default playbook. let's talk.*